eficode-academy/docker-katas/labs/7-building-an-image.md

   ```
   EXPOSE 5000
   ```
+> The `EXPOSE` instruction does not actually publish the port.
+It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
+You need the `-p`/`-P` command to actually open the host ports.

 5. The last step is the command for running the application which is simply - `python ./app.py`.
 Use the [CMD](https://docs.docker.com/engine/reference/builder/#cmd) command to do that: